gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 ---
 ### `Override` Keyword

-The `override` keyword in C++ is optional, and omitting it does not cause a runtime or compile-time error **as long as the function signature in the derived class correctly matches the one in the base class**.
+The ==`override` keyword in C++ is optional==, and omitting it does not cause a runtime or compile-time error ==**as long as the function signature in the derived class correctly matches the one in the base class**. ==

 **Function Signature** -> Unique characteristics of a function that allow the compiler to identify it.
 - Function Name: The name of the function.
 - Parameter Types: The number, types, and order of parameters.

-**Without `Override`**:
-If you do not use the `override` keyword in the derived class's `display()` method, the method will still be **overridden** if the base class function is virtual.
+**Without `Override`**: If you do not use the `override` keyword in the derived class's `display()` method, the method will still be **overridden** if the base class function is virtual.
 However, there are some potential risks:

 - If you accidentally change the method signature in the derived class (e.g., change the parameters or return type), the base class method will no longer be overridden, and you may not notice the issue.
 The compiler will not check if the method in the derived class is correctly overriding a base class method.
-It will treat the method as a new method in the derived class.
+It will treat the method as a new method in the derived class. ⭐

-The `override` keyword in C++ ensures that the compiler checks whether a method in a derived class is **actually overriding** a virtual method in the base class.
-This helps prevent subtle bugs caused by mismatched function signatures.
+The ==`override` keyword in C++ ensures that the compiler checks whether a method in a derived class is **actually overriding** a virtual method in the base class.== This helps prevent subtle bugs caused by mismatched function signatures.

 *Example:*